ccmitchellusa/a2a-agents/docs/tutorials/1/README.md

 18. Now, interact with the agent by sending it any prompts: ![](images/pirate-prompt.png)

 IMPORTANT!: Your agent’s are using your OpenAI API Key and are running on public unauthenticated endpoints for this tutorial, so any requests to these endpoints will incur charges for OpenAI tokens and possibly charges for Code Engine (if CE free usage quota limits are exceeded).
+IMPORTANT: Ensure the LLM(s) you use is ok to process any data the agents will send to it from MCP Servers or other systems the agent will access!

 You will want to delete the agents in your Code Engine project, or take further steps to add access controls to protect the agent endpoints as a next step.